codepath/android_guides/Using-the-RecyclerView.md

  * **Manual Item Decoration** - `ListView` has the `android:divider` property for easy dividers between items in the list.
 In contrast, `RecyclerView` requires the use of a `RecyclerView.ItemDecoration` object to setup much more manual divider decorations.
  * **Manual Click Detection** - `ListView` has a `AdapterView.OnItemClickListener` interface for binding to the click events for individual items in the list.
 In contrast, `RecyclerView` only has support for ` RecyclerView.OnItemTouchListener` which manages individual touch events but has no built-in click handling.

-For a more detailed comparison, check out [this excellent article](http://www.truiton.com/2015/03/android-recyclerview-vs-listview-comparison/).

 ## Components of a `RecyclerView`

 ### `LayoutManagers`